saltukalakus/acul-tester/README.md

 ## Notes

-- Files in `src/samples/` and `dist/` are auto-generated - don't edit manually
+- Files in `dist/` are auto-generated - don't edit manually
-- Samples are fetched from git tags matching your installed package version
+- Samples are fetched from git tags matching your installed package version to `src/samples/`
+- If you update the files in `src/samples/` restart the server for the chanages to take affect
 - Keep server running while testing Auth0 login flows
 - CSS is shared across all screens
 - For local testing only - not for production use